bringauto/etna/README.md

 The system can be used by docker-compose stored at the git root of this repository.

-There are six containers
+There are multiple containers

 - Mosquitto MQTT broker (bringauto-mosquitto)
-- Virtual Vehicle Utility - Car State Protocol client implementation (it connects to BringAuto Daemon and simulates an autonomy module)
+- Virtual Vehicle Utility - Mission module client implementation (it connects to Module Gateway and simulates an Mission module's autonomy device)
-- Virtual Fleet - Industrial Portal Protocol implementation (substitutes Fleet Management)
+- Virtual PLC - IO module client
-- BringAuto Daemon - Industrial Portal Protocol (BringAuto platform) and Car State Protocol server implementation
+- Module Gateway - cpp implementation of Module Gateway with Mission, IO and example module support
+- External server - server implementation with Mission, IO and example module support
-- HTTP API Server - tool for communication with the Virtual Fleet
+- HTTP API Server - tool for communication with final endpoint, used by mission module
 - PostgreSQL database - storage of the HTTP API api keys and the messages sent via the API

 To read more about the system architecture look at [BringAuto Google Disk]